storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/index.md

 to refer to starting a coroutine.
 From the coroutine perspective, the two terms are one and the same.

-The complete example is shown below:
+The complete, standalone example snippet is shown below:

 <pre id="examplebox-1">
 </pre>